 A) Do all wisdom teeth need to be removed?

 No, without question a viewpoint that a tooth, just because it's a wisdom tooth, must be extracted is not justifiable.

-There is nothing inherently bad about having wisdom teeth.
+There's absolutely nothing inherently bad about third molars.
 Just like any other type of tooth, they can be a valuable part of a person's dentition (set of teeth).

-Of course, the trick is being able to determine which impacted teeth are likely to cause trouble.
+Of course, problematic teeth should be removed.
+The trick, however, is determining which ones have the greatest potential to become troublesome.
 This is where your dentist's experience and judgment comes into play.

 One of the primary factors that a dentist will take into consideration when evaluating an impacted wisdom tooth is its impaction type.

 In regards to this factor, the following guidelines typically hold true.

 Full-bony impactions are typically less troublesome than partially-erupted teeth.